 Sweetness is the signature flavor of this beautiful dish.
 Curry is stewed for a long time with meat and vegetables.
 The soft and flexible rice grains will evenly absorb the curry juice, bringing an irresistible flavor to diners.

 Miso soup is a culinary staple of Japanese cuisine.
-A cup of miso soup is always present in every Japanese meal and a common companion food for sushi.
-When you eat rice or anything at restaurants, they will serve you a cup of miso soup with it.
+A small bowl of miso soup is always present in every Japanese meal and a common companion food for sushi.
+In fact, this is one of the most common side dishes of any Japanese delicacy.

 Miso paste is fermented from soybeans, giving this recipe its distinctive flavor.
 Furthermore, you will enjoy the taste of dashi broth in this food.
 You will feel warm after sipping a cup of miso soup.